 But what about if we have two heart’s desires?
 What if we have a really great thing and another really great thing to choose from?

-For instance.
-I love teaching Mom + Baby.
+For instance, I love teaching Mom + Baby Yoga classes.
 And I love training teachers.
 But this month, I felt I had to choose.
 Our Ma Yoga Certification program is starting up again, and I am re-vamping the Mom Yoga weekend with a deeper dive into what it means to connect, align, and strengthen the core.
 This means info graphics!
 Videos!!
 Yikes.
-And there are only so many daytime hours before my daughter’s out of school.
+And there are only so many daytime hours before my daughter is out of school.

-For a while I’ve been going with the flow, allowing things to be, and accepting.
-But the results were not feeling good – I was feeling frenzied and starting to get resentful of anything taking my time that was preventing me from working on my teacher training program.
+For a while I’ve been going with the flow, allowing things to be, and accepting what comes my way.
+But the results were not feeling good – I was feeling frenzied and starting to get resentful of anything that was preventing me from working on my teacher training program.

 And in one little moment (I was driving, of course) I remembered: either we are making a choice subconsciously, or consciously.
 The yoga is making a choice from Consciousness.